lommaks777/alena/.qoder/repowiki/en/content/Backend Architecture/Backend Architecture.md

 The backend consists of three serverless functions deployed on Vercel:

 - **generate-result.js**: AI-powered feedback generator that analyzes user responses and returns personalized HTML content via OpenAI, with fallback logic.
-- **submit.js**: Handles persistence of user quiz answers to `answers.json` with timestamp and unique ID.
+- **submit.js**: Handles persistence of user quiz answers to Supabase cloud database with timestamp and unique ID.
-- **stats.js**: Provides analytics on response distribution and adaptation stages across all users.
+- **stats.js**: Provides analytics on response distribution and adaptation stages across all users by querying Supabase.

 All functions implement CORS headers to allow cross-origin requests from the frontend, and follow a stateless execution model where each invocation is independent and ephemeral.